verdiur/verdiur/README.md

 I'm a 20 year old software engineering student living in France.
 This is where I store most of my repositories.
 Feel free to have a look around!

 - :seedling: Currently learning C++
-- :artist_palette: Interested in music and arts
+- :open_book: Interested in music and arts

 <!--
 **verdiur/verdiur** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.